J-HangarSpace

 Prefecture (7th Region) Oct.
 2013

-in Nagoya in October 2007.
-At that time, Japan was hosting a meeting of a six-nation coast guard
+Mizuho in Nagoya in October 2007.
+At that time, Japan was hosting a meeting of a six-nation

-forum developed to combat illegal fishing and increase international maritime safety and
+coast guard forum developed to combat illegal fishing and increase international maritime

 (Photo: U.S. Coast Guard Pacific Area)